osmhpi/stallgov-evaluation/README.md

 ## plot-multiple.sh
 Runs plot-evaluation.py for multiple workloads and stitches the resulting image files together into one combined image containing multiple graphs.
+Note that if the numbers of the output files are in german format (see plot-evaluation help) this script does not account for that.
+You would need to manually add "-gf" to the call in this script.